leahphw/bereal-clone/README.md

-# Project 5 - *BeReal Clone*
+# Project 6 - *BeReal Clone*

 Submitted by: **Leah Le**

 **Name of your app** is an app that simulates the social media BeReal

-Time spent: **5** hours spent in total
+Time spent: **2** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] User can register a new account
+- [x] User can launch camera to take photo instead of photo library
+- [x] User session persists when application is closed and relaunched
-- [x] User can log in with newly created account
+- [x] Users are able to log out and return to sign in page
-- [x] App has a feed of posts when user logs in
-- [x] User can upload a new post which takes in a picture from photo library and a caption
+- [x] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented:

+- [ ] User receive notifcation when it is time to post
-- [ ] Users can pull to refresh their feed and see a loading indicator
+- [ ] Users can make comments and view comments in posts
-- [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [x] Users can see location and time of photo upload in the feed
-- [x] User is able to logout
-- [x] User stays logged in when app is closed and open again

 ## Video Walkthrough